Trump places 25% tariff on imported autos, expecting to raise $100 billion in tax revenues

 The president on Monday cited plans by South Korean automaker Hyundai to build a $5.8 billion steel plant in Louisiana as evidence that tariffs would bring back manufacturing jobs.

-Slightly more than one million people are employed domestically in the manufacturing of motor vehicles and parts, about 320,000 fewer than in 2000, according to the Bureau of Labor Statistics.
-Another 2.1 million people work at auto and parts dealerships.
+Slightly more than 1 million people are employed domestically in the manufacturing of motor vehicles and parts, about 320,000 fewer than in 2000, according to the Bureau of Labor Statistics.
+An additional 2.1 million people work at auto and parts dealerships.

 The United States last year imported nearly 8 million cars and light trucks worth $244 billion.
 Mexico, Japan and South Korea were the top sources of foreign vehicles.
 Imports of auto parts came to more than $197 billion, led by Mexico, Canada and China, according to the Commerce Department.